-How to Care for Elderly Couples
+How to Care for Elderly Couples and Keep Them Together

-Written by Joe Newman02/03/17
+Written by Jack Walsh20/06/23

-Often, the person who is healthier takes on the role of caregiver for the other, but as both grow older, more help may be needed.
+Often with couples, the person who is healthier takes on the role of caregiver for the other, but as both grow older, more help may be needed.
 Added complexity comes with a dementia diagnosis, and it might seem like the only option is that one member of a couple has to go into a care home.

-Home care
+Home care services for couples

-In-home care services can help to support both your parents or relatives in their own homes.
+In-home care services can help to support you, your parents or relatives in their own homes.
 Traditional home care involves carers coming to visit several times a day to help with the person’s care needs.
 This can offer support to the spouse who is healthier, enabling them to carry on looking after the other in familiar surroundings.

 This type of care at home typically involves visits of 20 minutes or half an hour, and there is a limit to how much the carer can do in that time.
 If your mother or father has complex needs due to an illness or they need dementia care, traditional home care may not be enough to provide the support they require.
 There are also times, such as during the night, when the couple will be alone with no one available to help.